 This alley-loaded, two-three story attached residential product type allows for the perfect blend of single-family and attached living.
 Within this configuration, garages are accessed from the rear, pushing the main living areas to the front on the first floors and bedrooms and secondary living spaces to the second floors.
 Additionally, an option for a third floor expands the living upwards, either enclosed or creating the possibility for a rooftop deck.

-^{ 15&#}x27; minimum building to building setback, 20' minimum entry door to entry door setback
+15' minimum building to building setback, 20' minimum entry door to entry door setback driveway must be 5' or less OR 18' or greater

 EXHIBIT 7.12 Neighborhood Two Alternative Product Site Layout & Elevation Example